 Welcome to the home of Joe Klingler, award-winning author of the thrillers Tune Up, Mash Up, RATS—and the noir mystery Missing Mona.
 Joe writes action-packed suspense novels about the interplay of people and technology.
-He also enjoys music and motorcycles, so they sneak in too.
-Please sign-up for JK-News so we can keep in touch.
+He also enjoys music and motorcycles, so they sneak in, too.
+Please sign-up for The Klingler Report to be notified of new releases and promotions.